 c.
 Compensation Committee

 The corporation may have a compensation committee consisting of at least three directors and no one who is not a director.
 Directors who are also employees of the corporation may not serve on the compensation committee.
-Pursuant to Government Code section 12586(g) and the applicable provisions of federal law, if established, the compensation committee shall review the compensation of the president, chief financial officer, and such other officers of the corporation the compensation committee determines appropriate, annually and whenever a modification in compensation is proposed.
+Pursuant to Government Code section 12586(g) and the applicable provisions of federal law, if established, the compensation committee shall review the compensation of the president, treasurer, and such other officers of the corporation the compensation committee determines appropriate, annually and whenever a modification in compensation is proposed.
 Such a review shall include an evaluation of the performance of the officers and an analysis of appropriate comparability data.
 Based on its review (and existence), the compensation committee shall recommend just and reasonable compensation amounts for the officers to the board.
 At the request of the president or the board, the compensation committee shall review any issue involving staff compensation and benefits, including but not limited to housing, health, and retirement plans.

 d.
 Executive Committee